Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Artificial Neural Networks And Deep Learning.md

 The **BFGS** algorithm maintains an approximation of the inverse Hessian matrix.
 Compared to the steepest descent and newton methods, the algorithm is more efficient and can converge faster.
 It has the advantage of avoiding the need to compute the exact Hessian matrix which is computationally expensive and difficult to compute.

-We can improve on the **BFGS** by avoiding the direct inversion f the Hessian matrix by using the **Davidon-Fletcher-Powell formula**.
+We can improve on the **BFGS** by avoiding the direct inversion of the Hessian matrix by using the **Davidon-Fletcher-Powell formula**.
 This will result into a superlinear speed of convergence.